-Wembury VMCA, near Plymouth was set up to protect marine habitats through raising public awareness, particularly of school children, of the beauty and fragility of the coastal environment.
+Wembury VMCA, near Plymouth was set up to protect marine

+habitats through raising public awareness, particularly of school children, of the beauty and fragility of the coastal environment.
 The VMCA is managed by DWT and in 1994 the Wembury Marine Centre was opened, providing a valuable interpretation resource and acting as a focus for all of DWT's activities at Wembury.
 The centre is open April to September.

 The work of DWT at Wembury VMCA provides volunteers with an invaluable opportunity to gain experience in a wide range of activities including working with schools and leading guided walks along the area's rocky shore, as well as the day-to-day running of the Wembury Marine Centre, whilst making a contribution to the conservation of one of the country's richest marine wildlife areas.
-It can be great fun too.
-In addition to the team of "casual" volunteers who help out as and when it suits them, we take on three full-time trainees.
-A biological or educational background is useful but training is provided.
+It's also great fun too!